adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » There are people who have money and people who are rich. - Coco Chanel</code></pre>
+<pre><code>1 » He who angers you conquers you. - Elizabeth Kenny</code></pre>
-<pre><code>2 » Never tell people how to do things.
-Tell them what to do and they will surprise you with their ingenuity. - George S. Patton</code></pre>
+<pre><code>2 » Ignorant men raise questions that wise men answered a thousand years ago. - Johann Wolfgang von Goethe</code></pre>
-<pre><code>3 » Remember always that you not only have the right to be an individual, you have an obligation to be one. - Eleanor Roosevelt</code></pre>
+<pre><code>3 » One needs something to believe in, something for which one can have whole-hearted enthusiasm.
+One needs to feel that one's life has meaning, that one is needed in this world. - Hannah Szenes</code></pre>
 </details>

 <!--END_SECTION:waka-->